 - A student must register continuously through the fall and the spring terms.
 This requirement does not include the

 Completion of Requirements

 The requirements for the Eng.Sc.D. degree must be completed in no more than seven years.
 The seven-year time period begins at the time the student becomes a candidate for the Eng.
-Sc.D. degree or a candidate for the professional degree, whichever occurs first, and extends to the date on which the dissertation defense is held.
+Sc.D. degree and extends to the date on which the dissertation defense is held.